Jsfain/SDCard/README.md

     * Currently these include multi-block read, write, and print functions, card capacity calculation functions, and others.
     * See the *SD_SPI_MISC* files for the full descriptions of the structs, functions, and macros available.

+### Helper Files
+1. PRINTS.H(C)     : this is simply a file used to print integers (decimal, hex, binary) and strings to the screen via a UART.
+It is platform independent, and here uses AVR_USART.C(H) for all USART functionality.

-### Additional Required Files
+### IO Files
 The following source/header files are also required by the module, and thus included in the repository but they are maintained in [AVR-General](https://github.com/Jsfain/AVR-General.git)

-1. SPI.C(H)     : required to interface with the AVR's SPI port used for the physical sending/receiving of data to/from the SD card.
+1. AVR_SPI.C(H)    : required to interface with the AVR's SPI port used for the physical sending/receiving of data to/from the SD card.
-2. USART0.C(H)   : required to interface with the AVR's USART port used to print messages and data to a terminal.
+2. AVR_USART.C(H)  : required to interface with the AVR's USART port used to print messages and data to a terminal.
-3. PRINTS.H(C)  : required to print integers (decimal, hex, binary) and strings to the screen via the USART.

-#### additional comments:
-The SD_SPI_XXXX files do not implement anything that directly interacts with the ATMega1280 AVR microcontroller, but instead use the SPI.C(H) and USART0.C(H) files for all interaction.
-As such, if a different target is desired, then you would only need to ensure that the SPI and USART transmit and receive functions are implemented to behave similarly to those functions in the SPI and USART files included here.
-Additionally, the SD_SPI_XXXX files only utilize the USART through the PRINTS.H(C) and do not call any usart transmit \ receive functions directly.
-It should be fairly simple to implement this against a variety of microcontrollers, but that said it has only been tested with the ATMega1280.

-## How to use
- * Clone the repo or copy the required files, then compile, build, and download to the AVR using your preferred method (Atmel Studio, AVR Toolchain, etc...).
- * The source and header files contain descriptions of each function available and how to use them.

  ### SD_TEST.C
  * A test file, *SD_TEST.C*, is probably the best way to understand how to implment the functions in the module.
 This file contains main(), and includes several examples of implementing the various functions and capabilities available in the module.